Last Modified on June 27, 2024

 The other good thing is that you can also track your progress as you go along.
 Let’s say that we want to see what the progress was like in the middle of September.

 Change the date range for the beginning of September to, let’s say, the 10th.
-Notice the gauge chart change accordingly.
+Notice the gauge chart changes accordingly.

 Aside from the gauge chart, the current user traffic and time series chart also reflects the data up to the 10th of September.
 Now, let’s see how to recreate these features.